top of page

 AN ONGOING AND EVER-GROWING COLLABORATIVE ART PROJECT for everyone

-In September and October, I took part in a group show at the NSW Embroiderers Guild called Baaka Ngamaka’Inana: The River, Our Mother.
+In 2024 I took part in a group show at the NSW Embroiderers Guild called Baaka Ngamaka’Inana: The River, Our Mother.
 The show was

 all about the cultural and ecological damage inflicted on the Baaka-Darling River by neglect and maladministration.

 As part of this show, I started a project called the Menindee Memorial Loop that anyone and everyone is invited to contribute to.
-The show has come down but this beautiful project has grown and grown, and it's still growing, and I would love you to get involved.
+This beautiful project has grown and grown, section by section, in smaller loops that will ultimately make the completed loop.
+(When it's finsished it will be nigh on 100 metres long.)

 The Murray Darling Basin Authority has always put Big Ag before people and the environment.
 The cotton industry is one of the biggest offenders.